JayesonLS/ISA-Cards/README.md

 Not intended for permanent installation.

 ---------------
-<sup>**1**</sup> Requires programming of one or more GAL16V8/ATF16V8 or
+<sup>**1**</sup> Construction requires programming of one or
-    GAL22V10/ATF22V10 simple programmable logic devices.
+    more GAL16V8/ATF16V8 and/or GAL22V10/ATF22V10 simple programmable
+    logic devices.
 JED file provided.
 A TL866 or similar programmer can program most of these devices.

-<sup>**2**</sup> Requires programming of the required BIOS image into
+<sup>**2**</sup> Construction requires programming of the required
-    the flash ROM.
-A TL866 and most other common programmers can be used for this.
+    BIOS image into the flash ROM.
+Most common programmers, such as TL866, can be used for this.